-- PricewaterhouseCoopers does not lead the underlying projects.
-These projects are always headed by the appropriate department of Corticeira Amorim. - The representatives from PricewaterhouseCoopers appointed to the position of Statutory Auditor of Corticeira Amorim do not collaborate on these projects;
+- The Statutory Auditor does not lead the underlying projects.
+These projects are always headed by the appropriate department of Corticeira Amorim. - II.
+The representatives appointed to the position of Statutory Auditor of Corticeira Amorim do not collaborate on these projects;